two female students standing undernealth flags, green butterfly with words "Migration is Beautiful," a group of international students

 SRJC Protocols and Procedures for Supporting Undocumented Students

-Santa Rosa Junior College is committed to providing a safe space and support network for our undocumented students.
-Below you will find SRJC’s specific protocols and procedures for supporting Undocumented students and a list of best practices for California Community Colleges.
-Please review these in full and be prepared to call the President’s Office at 707-527-4431 if you receive notice of immigration officials on campus.
+Santa Rosa Junior College is committed to providing an inclusive, safe, and supportive environment for our undocumented students.
+Below you will find SRJC’s specific protocols and procedures for supporting Undocumented students and a list of guidelines for California Community Colleges.
+Please review these in full and be prepared to notify the Office of the President at 707-527-4431 or via email at president@santarosa.edu if you receive notice of immigration officials on campus.

 Protocol & Procedures